Basasuya/google-ml-camp-2020/README.md

     └── file
 ```

-our system is using react, flask, d3, ant design and so on. the system code is in frontend and backend folder. the deeplearning training process is in deeplearning folder.
+Our system is using react, flask, d3, ant design, tensorflow, and so on.
+The system code is in the frontend and backend folder.
+The deep learning training process is in deeplearning folder.

+we use [the pet database](https://www.kaggle.com/tanlikesmath/the-oxfordiiit-pet-dataset).
+If you want to train on your own, please add the data to the corresponding path and set the train and test folder.
-#### Install and Run
+#### Install library and run

+We have provided the trained image feature saved in npz file.
+So you can enjoy the exploration.

 ```bash
 # new terminal